patrykstefanski/async-bench/README.md

 * [Tokio](https://tokio.rs/)
 * [async-std](https://async.rs/)

-One exception to that is **raw-epoll**.
-It is a multi-threaded server where each thread has its own epoll instance.
-A listening socket is added to each epoll instance with SO\_REUSEPORT flag, thus the underlying kernel splits the connections across the threads, and each connection then is pinned to one thread.
+### prefork

+This type uses SO\_REUSEPORT flag and relies on the underlying kernel to split the work across multiple threads.
+After a connection is accepted, it is pinned to one thread and any synchronization is mostly avoided.
+However, this type does not provide any strategy to handle non-uniform load, and thus  underutilization of processors is possible.

 ## Benchmarks